pyside/pyside2-setup/README.rst

 Installing PySide on a Linux System
 -----------------------------------

-We do not provide binaries for a Linux System.
+We do not provide binaries for Linux.
 Please read the build instructions in section ``Building PySide on a Linux System``.

 Building PySide on a Windows System